-Speaker presentations commence at 7:30 pm so please arrive 15 minutes early to sign in for the door prize and get settled.
-After the presentation there will be a break for some socializing over refreshments.
+Doors open at 7 pm.
+Speaker presentations commence at 7:30 pm so please arrive at least 15 minutes early to sign in.
+After the presentation there will be a short meeting/announcements followed by some socializing over refreshments.
 This is a good time to check out the show and share table, raffle prizes and learn about upcoming outings.
-A brief business meeting is held at approximately 9 pm.

 Recent Past Speakers

 All You Need to Know to Design, Build and Maintain Water Features in Your Garden